djedi-knight/vuejs-apps/axios-auth-validate-app/README.md

-# axios-auth-app
+# axios-auth-validate-app

-> A Vue.js project using Axios as an alternative to vue-resource.
-Also, explores the topic of authentication.
+> A Vue.js project using axios as an alternative to vue-resource.
+> Also, explores the topics of authentication and form validation.

 ## Build Setup